ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 ---
-title: "ag-Grid Modules - Overview"
+title: "AG Grid Modules - Overview"
 ---

-ag-Grid `modules` allow you to pick and choose which features you require, resulting in a smaller application size overall, with the trade-off being that you need to register the modules you require.
+AG Grid `modules` allow you to pick and choose which features you require, resulting in a smaller application size overall, with the trade-off being that you need to register the modules you require.

 [[note]]
 | The introduction of modules in version 22.0.0 is a significant first step towards reducing
-| the size of ag-Grid inside applications.
+| the size of AG Grid inside applications.
 As most of the new modules cover enterprise
 | features, community users should not expect to see a size reduction right away.
 However,
 | in the coming releases, we will strive to reduce the size of the community-core module
 | by splitting it out into separate community modules.